 Our very bodies are a reflection of our decisions (in both subtle and overt ways).
 Every time we think a particular thought or feel a particular feeling there is a corresponding re-arrangment of our bodily structure to make these things possible (e.g.: the generation of a neuropeptide, the release of a hormone, the flexing of a muscle, a facial expression, etc.).
 In fact, the term "deadly sin" is probably more literal than figurative in nature.
 For example, when one is continually stressed by emotions such as anger, one releases a chemical called cortisol that destroys the body in high enough quantities.
 Inversely, virtue provides coherence.
 Endorphins, a chemical released with the emotion of joy, builds up the body!
-Not only can our thoughts-feelings change our health for the better or for worse, the physical actions we direct towards ourselves, such as our lifestyle choices, can enrich or hinder our quality of life as a whole.
+Not only can our thoughts and feelings change our health for the better or for worse, the physical actions we direct towards ourselves, such as our lifestyle choices, can enrich or hinder our quality of life as a whole.

 This concept applies not only to our inner or immediate personal environment, but extends outward as well.
 Within our interpersonal relationships, the ways in which we treat others influences how they treat us in response.
 As another example, using harsh words with someone might induce resentment or sadness, whereas kindly words may inspire happiness and gratitude.
 It is important to keep in Mind, that ultimately, while we cannot control how others may treat us, we can control how we act (and react) to the circumstances that we encounter.
 How do we extend ourselves out into the world?
 What situations do we place ourselves in?